Abstractions and Types

 int, even if that’s what they’re represented as.
 For example,

 int, but functions like

 Historically (as far as I understand), types were important so the computer knew how much space to allocate for a variable.
-C and its derivatives (Im not very familiar with languages before C) are statically typed (not strongly typed).
-We were squeezing performance out of the machine, and allocating 8 bytes to every variable so that it could be a double if it felt like it was not the way to do it.
+C and its derivatives (I’m not very familiar with languages before C) are statically typed (not strongly typed).

-Then dynamically typed languages that were aimed at lower performance scripting and a higher rate of development came about (like Python and Ruby).
+Then dynamically typed languages that were aimed at lower performance and a higher rate of development came about (like Python and Ruby).
 Dynamically typed languages let you assign variables to different types because the variables are all reference types (so the computer only needs space for a memory address).
-You didnt need to worry about types, you could just code as fast as you wanted and make things just work.
+You didn’t need to worry about types, you could just code as fast as you wanted and make things work consistently later on.

-But even with static type checking (which I mostly use when I make changes to a function signature), types are very useful.
+But even if you don’t use static type checking (which I mostly use when I make changes to a function signature), types are very useful.